romenrg/evergreen-skills-developers/README.md

 # Evergreen Skills for Software Developers
 This repository includes a list of "evergreen skills" that should serve as a fair assessment of great software developers / engineers.

-The purpose of this work is to serve as an alternative resource to asses the value of software developers / engineers when conducting hiring interviews.
+The purpose of this work is to serve as an alternative resource to asses the value of software developers / engineers, when conducting hiring interviews.
 This document focuses on software development best practices, cross-framework principles and other portable skills; instead of focusing on trends and/or the knowledge of short-lived frameworks, which tend to quickly become outdated and often don't reflect the real value software developers / engineers bring to the organization.

 This is a work in progress.
 Important knowledge might be missing, existing bullets can probably be improved and better grouping strategies could be found.
 For those reasons, any contributions (i.e. PRs) are welcome.
 Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).